GuildEducationInc/application-arc-approved-event-consumer/README.md

 Run `make clean` to cleanup the deploy artifacts.

 ## About
-Consume `salesforce-application-arc-approved` events from the event bus.
+1. Consumes `salesforce-application-arc-approved` events from the event bus.
+2. Uses the genesis application id on the event to call academic services' `approveApplication` mutation.

 These events are of the form:
 ```$json